Stem Cell Therapy in Tulsa, Oklahoma

 As we age, our bodies undergo wear and tear from previous injuries, exercising, playing sports or arthritis.
 We do not repair these injures as well as we did when we were young.
 We produce less of our repair cells (mesenchymal stem cells) as we get older so it takes longer to recover.

 Stem cell treatment takes advantage of the body’s ability to repair itself.
-With amniotic stem cell therapy, Dr. Mittal injects stem cells from amniotic tissues into your body.
+With amniotic tissue product, the physician injects cells from amniotic tissues into your body.
 These stem cells have anti-inflammatory properties, similar to steroid and cortisone shots.
 What’s great is stem cell therapy can go beyond the benefits of standard “injection therapy.”
 Stem cells can actually restore degenerated tissue while providing pain relief.
 The growth factors in amniotic stem cells may replace damaged cells in your body.
 Stem cell injections also contain hyaluronic acid which lubricates tendons and joints which eases pain and helps to restore mobility.

 How are Bone Marrow stem cells obtained?